Jewish Autonomism: Origins of Jewish Autonomism

 Though Simon Dubnow was key in proliferating Autonomism's popularity, his ideas were not completely novel.
 In 1894, Jakob Kohn, a board member of the National Jewish Party of Austria published Assimilation, Antisemitismus und Nationaljudentum, a philosophical work detailing his party's perspective.
 Kohn argued that Jews shared not only a religion, but were connected by a long, deep-rooted ethnic history of centuries of discrimination, attempts at assimilation and exile.
 To Kohn, the Jews were a nation.
 Similar to Dubnow, Kohn called for the establishment of a Jewish organization to represent Jewish interests within the state's policies.
 Again, Similar to Dubnow, Kohn denounced assimilation, claiming that it worked against the establishment of a Jewish nation.

 The origins of Autonomism and Dubnow's ideas remain unclear.
-Notable philosophical thinkers from Eastern and Western Europe including Ernest Renan, John Stuart Mill, Herbert Spencer and Auguste Compte are cited to have influenced Dubnow's ideas.
+Notable philosophical thinkers from Eastern and Western Europe including Ernest Renan, John Stuart Mill, Herbert Spencer and Auguste Comte are cited to have influenced Dubnow's ideas.
 Ideas from Vladimir Solovyov, Dmitry Pisarev, Nikolay Chernyshevsky and Konstantin Aksakov concerning the Russian people's distinct spiritual heritage may have brought rise to Dubnow's own ideas on the Jews shared heritage.
 In his memoirs, Dubnow himself refers to some of these thinkers as major influences.
 In addition, Dubnov had been immersed in histiographical study of Russian Jewry, its institutions and spiritual movements.
 This research led Dubnov to question the legitimacy of the Russians' monopoly of political power and fueled his own demands for Jewish political representation.